South Dakota Adult Nutrition Program Eligibility

 Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a qualifying caregiver who eats at an Adult Nutrition Site.

-Congregate Meals are served in a group setting such as a senior center, school, elderly housing facility, community building, church or restaurant.
+Congregate Meals are served in a group setting such as a senior center, school, senior housing, community building, church, or restaurant.
 There are 10 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
 You can request a meal one day in advance by calling the meal site.
 Meal tickets are encouraged and donations can be either cash, check or by utilizing SNAP/EBT benefits.

 Contact your local Adult Nutrition site for more information

 A person who is at least 60 years old and is home-bound because of physical incapacity; emotional, mental or social conditions; or isolation is eligible to receive home-delivered meals.
 The spouse or caregiver of a home-bound eligible person or a person under age 60 who is dependent on an eligible person is also eligible to receive a home-delivered meal, if receipt of the meal is in the best interest of the home-bound older person.